revarcline/vim-ragtag/README.markdown

 This plugin started out as a set of personal mappings, but there was enough enjoyment among those I shared it with for me to clean it up and release it.

+This fork includes small tweaks for jinja filetypes (recommend use of [lepture/vim-jinja](https://github.com/lepture/vim-jinja))

 ## Features

 A huge variety of filetypes are supported:  html, xhtml, wml, xml, xslt, xsd, jsp, php, aspperl, aspvbs, cf, mason, htmldjango, and eruby.
 (Let me know if I missed any).
 Some features take note of the filetype and adapt to it.